-After an application is submitted, the Authorized Organization Representative (AOR) will receive a series of five e-mails.
+After an application is submitted, the Authorized Organization Representative (AOR) will receive a series of four e-mails.
 It is extremely important that the AOR watch for and save each of the emails.
 It may take up to two (2) business days from application submission to receipt of email Number 2.

-You will know that your application has reached DOE when the AOR receives email Number 5.
-You will need the Submission Receipt Number (email Number 1) to track a submission.
-The titles of the five e-mails are:
+The titles of the four e-mails are: